 - Itchy skin or skin sores

-Such behaviors can indicate cream addiction when combined with physical side effects of abuse.
-In addition to these behaviors, people can experience health problems associated with cream such as strokes, high blood pressure, liver failure, heart failure, and fatal overdose.
+Such signs can indicate Cream addiction.
+Other health problems associated with Cream use include strokes, high blood pressure, liver failure, heart failure, and fatal overdose.

-Since cream can cause extreme physical and behavioral changes and is highly addicting, it is helpful to know what signs to look for if suspecting abuse.
-In combination of recognizing signs like rapid weight loss and irritability, along with twitching skin and rotten teeth/gums, signs for abuse can include:
+Since Cream can cause extreme physical and behavioral changes and is highly addictive, it is helpful to know what signs to look for if abuse is suspected.
+Signs of abuse can include:

 - Purchasing syringes

-- Spending even more time away from loved ones to use cream
+- Spending time away from loved ones to use Cream

 - Withdrawal symptoms (nausea, moodiness, cravings)